robinagandhi/swa/README.md

 # Notice the `.` at the end of the command
 git clone https://www.github.com/robinagandhi/swa .
 ```
-Now examine the directory structure.
+Now examine the ```swa``` directory structure.
 It should have the same directory structure as this repository on Github.com.

-The repository has two branches that serve different purposes.
+The master branch includes the following content:
 * `master`: This branch includes files for course planning, project description, course syllabus, markdown based slides and any self-paced tutorials for class lectures.

 To keep your local repository updated with upstream changes use the git pull command.